How to relax sphincter muscles for constipation (Dr. Farahat).

 3- Be physically active.

-Take a 30-minute daily walk or light exercise at home helps to stimulate colon motility.
+Taking a 30-minute daily walk or light exercise at home helps to stimulate colon motility.

 A sedentary lifestyle is one of the biggest risk factors for constipation.